yuriks/smart2asm/README.md

 ## Installation

-For compiling from source, ensure you have Rust and requirements ([install instructions](https://rust-lang.org/tools/install/)), then just run `cargo build`.
-The resulting binary will be in `target/debug/smart2asm.exe`.
+For compiling from source, ensure you have Rust and requirements ([install instructions](https://rust-lang.org/tools/install/)), then just run `cargo build --release`.
+The resulting binary will be in `target/release/smart2asm.exe`.
 (TODO: Provide downloadable binaries)

-Compressing data also requires `AmoebaCompress.exe`.
-Download it from the [SMART website][SMART] above and place it in the same directory as `smart2asm.exe`.
-It might require installation of a .NET Core runtime, in which case it'll give a download link to it when you try to execute it.
+smart2asm now includes a [fast built-in compressor](https://github.com/NobodyNada/lznint), so no external programs or DLLs are required anymore.
+However, external compressors (such as [AmoebaCompress][SMART]) are still supported and can be defined via a configuration file.
+Those could make different decompression speed tradeoffs, or even be used for custom compression formats.
+(TODO: Per-resource compressor selection)

 ## Usage